 COMBINE A NATIONAL PARK VISIT WITH ANOTHER ADVENTURE

 Have a destination wedding to attend near a national park?
 Are you an ultrarunner?
 Consider combining a national park visit with your ultra race event.
 In 2017, we combined a RV

 "race-cation" to Biscayne and Everglades national parks with the Wildcat 100 mile ultra.
 I wrote an article for Competitor Running on tips for combining both.
 In 2018, we combined hiking in Cuyahoga Valley NP with the Burning River 50 miler in Ohio.

-To learn more about our fun-filled hiking adventures in the national parks, click and visit my national parks link.
-Enjoy the photos.
+To learn more about our fun-filled hiking adventures in the national parks, click and visit my national parks link 1 and link 2 Enjoy the photos.
 Each park link will take you to the official website of each national park that we have visited.
 You will learn more about accommodations, lodging, junior ranger programs, things to do, and much more.
 Hopefully, our photos and adventures will inspire you to find your park and seek outdoor adventure in any one of America's 63 beautiful national parks.
 Happy Trails!